StarWhiz/sharex/README.md

 ## Getting my Config Loaded

-This config is recommended.
+This ShareX-15.0.0-frozconfig.sxb 15074 is recommended.
 Go ahead and download the config below.
-Optionally you can find out what it does [here](./ShareX%20Best%20Windows%20Screenshot%20Tool/What%20the%20.sxb%20config%20does.md).
+Optionally you can find out what it [does](./ShareX%20Best%20Windows%20Screenshot%20Tool/What%20the%20.sxb%20config%20does.md).

 [ShareX-15.0.0-frozconfig.sxb 15074](uploads/58040d4f-6956-478b-af72-b8669af438e0/d4e822e5-892f-45a6-bd53-136d4b415bcb/ShareX-15.0.0-frozconfig.sxb)